-Bodegas Martín Códax has three brands- Códax, Burgáns and Organistrum- and uses 100% Albariño, a grape claimed by Catalan winemaker Miguel Torres to be a cousin of Riesling, brought over to Spain by German pilgrims making their way to Santiago de Compostela.
-The local regulatory council disagree, but what everyone agrees upon is that the grape is one of Spain’s “noble” varietals.
-This part of Spain is absolutely marvellous for the food and wine loving tourist- Celtic in spirit more than Spanish, with landscapes more similar to Ireland than the typical images of dry Spain, with the best freshly caught seafood in Europe and delightful white and light red wines.
+Bodegas Martín Códax has three brands- Códax, Burgáns, and Organistrum- and uses 100% Albariño, a grape claimed by Catalan winemaker Miguel Torres to be a cousin of Riesling, brought over to Spain by German pilgrims making their way to Santiago de Compostela.
+The local regulatory council disagrees, but what everyone agrees upon is that the grape is one of Spain’s “noble” varietals.
+This part of Spain is absolutely marvelous for the food and wine-loving tourist- Celtic in spirit more than Spanish, with landscapes more similar to Ireland than the typical images of dry Spain, with the best freshly caught seafood in Europe and delightful white and light red wines.
 Galicia is an original and unforgettable place for a wine tour, and Bodegas Martín Códax is one of the best and most dynamic wineries to visit.

 Blanco Joven (young wine) 100% Albariño, 12.2% alc